CANopenNode/CANopenNode/README.md

 ### Power saving
 All CANopen objects calculates next timer info for OS.
 Calculation is based on various timers which expire in known time.
 Can be used to put microcontroller into sleep and wake at the calculated time.
-This is experimental.

 Change Log